-The family must be a resident of New Jersey for at least three months prior to submission of an application.
+The family must be residents of New Jersey for at least three months prior to submission of an application.
 Temporary residents, including individuals coming to this state seeking medical care, are excluded from eligibility with the exception of migrant workers.

-Income and expenses are measured for the prior consecutive 12-month period during which the expenses were incurred.
-The Catastrophic Illness in Children Relief Fund is unique in that it reviews expenses on a retroactive basis.
+The Catastrophic Illness in Children Relief Fund is unique in that it reviews expenses on a retrospective basis.
 The Fund reviews expenses for a prior consecutive 12-month period of time dating back to 1988, which is the year the statute was enacted.
 All expenses are subject to established caps and program regulations.